Rack and External Resources

 Username postgres Server username

-While MySQL and Postgres are available as Rack Resources if needed, there are advantages to utilising them as App Resources instead:
+While mysql and postgres are available as Rack Resources, there are advantages to using them as App Resources instead: configuration is version controlled in

 $ convox rack resources options s3